Todd Thomas (American football)

-Todd Robin Thomas (December 2, 1959 – March 5, 2000) was an American football long snapper, center and offensive tackle.
-He played college football at University of North Dakota and was drafted by the Kansas City Chiefs in the 1981 NFL Draft in the fifth round with the 124th overall pick.
+Todd Robin Thomas (December 2, 1959 – March 5, 2000) was an American professional football long snapper, center and offensive tackle.
+He played college football at University of North Dakota and was selected by the Kansas City Chiefs in the fifth round of the 1981 NFL draft.

-Early years
+Early life

 Thomas graduated from Cedarburg High School in 1977 and was a letterman in football, baseball, and basketball.
 In football, he was a tackle as well as the team's long snapper.
 On February 15, 2014, he was inducted into the Cedarburg High School Athletic Hall of Fame.

 College career

 He played tackle at North Dakota and also served as the long snapper.
 In 1981, he graduated with a degree in chemical engineering.
 He was inducted into the University of North Dakota Letterwinners Association Hall of Fame in 2000.

 Professional career

 Kansas City Chiefs

-The Kansas City Chiefs drafted Thomas in the fifth round (124th overall) in the 1981 NFL Draft.
+The Kansas City Chiefs selected Thomas in the fifth round (124th overall) in the 1981 NFL draft.
 He played in 15 regular season games for the 1981 Chiefs as their long snapper.
 During a game against the Miami Dolphins on December 13, Thomas suffered a dislocated shoulder.
 He was placed on injured reserve on December 15 through the remainder of the 1981 season.
 On September 6, 1982, the Chiefs released him.